amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/data_management.24.md

 #### List-Fu

- * If something takes more than one action it is a project.
-It goes on the projects list.
+ * If something takes more than one action it is a project, and it goes on the ‘projects list.’
- * If something is a single action that you can delegate, it should go on a waiting for list.
+ * If something is a single action that you can delegate, it should go on a ‘waiting for’ list.
  * A single action that you defer it goes onto the calendar or onto a next action list.
  * A calendar is for time specific or date specific actions or information.
  * Next action lists are where all your to-dos end up.
 Split these lists up based on contexts.